 There are several special benefits attached to some transaction accounts:

 - Earn points for gifts: With a Bankwest Rewards Transaction account, you can earn points so you can choose from plenty of gifts such as Woolworths or Caltex vouchers, to flights, food and wine.
 You receive five points for every purchase you use your Debit Mastercard and 10 points for some overseas purchase.

 - Frequent flyer rewards: Frequent flyer cards have become very popular and suit people who travel often and look for a cheaper way to fly.
 Each card will have its affiliated airlines.
 You may be able to gain points while shopping.
 Some petrol service stations offer frequent flyer points every time you fill up.

-- Cash bonus: This is a form of incentive offered to buyers of certain products whereby they receive a cash after depositing in their account.
-With an ING Direct account, you can get a $75 cash bonus.
-In order to earn the bonus offer, you’ll need to deposit at least $1,000 into your transaction or savings account.
+- Cash bonus: This is a form of incentive offered to buyers of certain products whereby they receive a cash bonus after opening the account.

 - Travel perks: Most transaction accounts offer global ATM access, however, there might be fees attached to every withdrawal.
 With the Citibank Plus account, there are no transactional fees whatsoever.
 You can access global Citibank ATMs completely free of charge.